-- 5 Gross new lending volumes represent loans and advances to customers drawn down during the period and portfolio acquisitions.
-Gross new lending volumes is a Non-GAAP measure. - 6 Return on Tangible Equity (ROTE) is calculated as being profit attributable to ordinary shareholders less non-core items (net of tax) divided by average shareholders' equity less average intangible assets and goodwill.
-ROTE is a Non-GAAP measure.
+- 5 Gross new lending volumes represent loans and advances to customers drawn down during the year and portfolio acquisitions.
+Gross new lending volumes is a non-GAAP measure. - 6 Return on Tangible Equity (ROTE) is calculated as being profit attributable to ordinary shareholders (adjusted for distribution on other equity instruments AT1 coupon) divided by average shareholders' equity less average intangible assets and goodwill.
+ROTE is a non-GAAP measure.
 The calculation of ROTE, is set out below: